 That last thought snagged her.
 What exactly was his power?

 Sakura smiled to herself.
 In that way Katsuro reminded her very much of Sasuke.
 Young and capable, self-reliant and exceedingly cagey.
-But where she had some idea of Sasuke’s skill, Katsuro’s she did not.
+But where she had some idea of Sasuke’s skill, she had no clue about Katsuro’s.

-Yet she knew Katsuro was powerful, and not just because he could cast a nasty genjutstu.
+However Sakura knew Katsuro was powerful, and not just because he could cast a nasty genjutsu.
 No, there was something about him that set men twice his size on edge.
-She remembered the way the bastards in his group treated him two summers before.
+She remembered the way the men in his group treated him two summers before.
 Katsuro was in charge, and they hated him for it.
 But they wouldn’t defy him.

 After all, Sakura thought, biting her lip, he did seem to be in Itachi’s inner circle.
-She dropped here eyes to the tips of her dusty shoes, moving relentlessly over the gravel road.
-The memories just that man’s name dredged up were chilling; she pushed them away.
+She dropped here eyes to the tips of her dusty shoes, where they moved in a continuous blur over the yellow road.
+The memories that even repeating Itachi’s name brought up were chilling.
+She pushed them away.

-A scuffling sound on the road ahead brought her back to the present.
-The object of her happier thoughts appeared before her.
+A scuffing sound on the road ahead brought her attention back to the present moment, just as the object of all her happier thoughts appeared before her.